rafaeldolfe/unity-lightweight-save-load-system/README.md

 Download the script files under `PlainSaveLoadScripts` files to your Unity project.

+Alternatively, simply drag and drop the unitypackage `unity-lightweight-save-load-system.unitypackage` into your Unity window and import it.
+This will also include the demo, however.
+Make sure your resource folder is set up properly in relation to the demo, if you want to run the demo.

 Woila!
 Now it works.
 You are ready to use the system.

 ## Usage